jhuus/BriteKit/command-reference.md

   -c, --cfg PATH          Path to YAML file defining config overrides.
   --name TEXT             Plot spectrograms for this class.  [required] -d, --db TEXT           Path to the training database.
-  --dims                  If specified, show seconds on x-axis and frequencies
+  --ndims                 If specified, do not show time and frequency
-                          on y-axis.
+                          dimensions on the spectrogram plots.
   --max INTEGER           Max number of spectrograms to plot.
   -o, --output DIRECTORY  Path to output directory.  [required] --prefix TEXT           Only include recordings that start with this prefix.